Completeness for the Complexity Class $\forall \exists \mathbb{R}$ and Area-Universality

-As a starting point we drop the planarity restriction.
-For a plane graph $G$ with vertex set $V$, the {\em face hypergraph} of $G$ has vertex set $V$, and its edges correspond to sets of vertices forming the faces (see e.g.~\cite{Dvorak}).
-Observe that the face hypergraph of a plane triangulation is $3$-uniform.
-Moreover, we define the area of a triple of points in the plane to be the area of the triangle formed by the points.
-It is clear that \AU can be equivalently formulated in the language of face hypergraphs.
-This relation motivates the following relaxation of the problem.
+Firstly, a natural relaxation is to drop the planarity restriction.
+For a plane graph $G$ with vertex set $V$, the {\em face hypergraph} of $G$ has vertex set $V$, and its edges correspond to sets of vertices forming the faces (such hypergraphs were studied e.g. by Dvo\v{r}\'{a}k et al.~\cite{Dvorak}).
+Recall that a \emph{triangulation} is a maximal planar graph, i.e., every face is incident to three edges.
+Therefore, the face hypergraph of a plane triangulation is $3$-uniform, i.e.,\ each hyperedge has $3$ vertices.
+Clearly, \AUpos can be equivalently formulated in the language of face hypergraphs.
+This relation motivates the following version of the problem in which we are fixing some of the areas, i.e, we consider instances \emph{with a partial fixed assignment (wPFA)}.